adamsilver/fdpb/03-Book-A-Flight.md

 We've had to present both first class and economy seats using a nested fieldset.
 The innermost legends represents the categorisation helping sighted and visually-impaired users equally.

-Asking users to specify this preference in the ‘gathering’ process, reduces the complexity of this interface.
+Asking users to specify this preference in the ‘gathering’ process, reduces the complexity at this stage.
 To offset the added friction upfront we can default the selection to economy and let users change this using the patterns from chapter 2.

-How the simplified version might look:
+How it might look:

 ![Image](./images/image.png)